john-ml/AlgExplorer/README.md

 A command-line utility that sorts a list of algorithms by how usable they are for speedsolving.

+Ranking is done by a Markov model that's been trained on ~4000 solves pulled from [cubesolv.es](cubesolv.es).

+It also automatically apply common substitutions like `L = r x'` to generate more ergonomic rewrites of algorithms with L, B, or D moves.

 ## Usage

 `python algexplorer.py <input path> <stored model> [-c <collection path> -t <collection path> -s -p <max peek> -o <output path> -b -tl <left trims> -tr <right trims>]`